 About the research For 14 years, KPMG professionals have been asking consumers about their individual experiences with brands.
 Over that time, more than 600,000 consumers have been interviewed, providing more than 6 million individual evaluations across 40 countries, regions and jurisdictions to support our expertise in customer experience best practice.
 This year, alone, we have taken in the views of more than 81,000 consumers across 21 markets.
 Our analysis spans nearly 3,000 brands.
 Customers evaluate their interaction with those brands across The Six Pillars of Customer Experience.
 The scores for each of these forms a compound metric called Customer Experience Excellence (CEE) Score for each company which is used to create individual country league tables.
 The leading brand in each country or territory joins our customer experience Hall of Fame.
 The research for this report was conducted via an online survey.
 A nationally representative consumer sample was targeted for each market, to be comparable in terms of age and gender, while also targeting regional representation.
 To participate in the research and to be able to respond to questions on a specific company, respondents must have interacted with that company in the last 6 months.
-An interaction is defined as making a purchase, using the company's products or services, contacting a company with a query, or even browsing their website or store - so not all respondents will have been existing customers of the brand they evaluated.
+An interaction is defined as making a purchase, using the company's products or services, contacting a company with © 2024 Copyright owned by one or more of the KPMG International entities.
+KPMG International entities provide no services to clients.
+All rights reserved. a query, or even browsing their website or store - so not all respondents will have been existing customers of the brand they evaluated.
 In order to be included in the final rankings for each country or territory, each brand must have achieved a minimum number of consumer responses.
 This report analyzes the results of a consumer survey undertaken in May through July 2023.
 As such, all companies, including audit clients, are representative of consumer opinion and ranking.
 Mentions of individual companies should not be interpreted as an endorsement by KPMG International or its member firms.
 The rankings for each country or territory are determined by the CEE Scores of the brands surveyed.
 The CEE Score is derived for each brand via a weighted average of the brand's score for each of The Six Pillars.
 The weighting is calculated through regression analysis to understand the relative importance of each pillar in driving the two commercial outcomes measured in the analysis: advocacy and loyalty.
 The CEE Score for each company is then rank ordered to create individual country/territory league tables.
 The leading brand in each country or territory joins our customer experience Hall of Fame.
 This year, alone, we have taken in the views of more than 81,000 consumers across 21 markets.
 Our analysis spans nearly 3,000 brands.